astroport-fi/astroport-core/contracts/pair_stable/README.md

 #### Commission

-The `lp_commission` remains in the swap pool, which is fixed to `0.3%`, causing a permanent increase in the constant product K. The value of this permanently increased pool goes to all LPs.
+The `lp_commission` remains in the swap pool.
+The value of this permanently increased pool goes to all LPs.

 ### `update_config`